karimarttila/kubernetes/simple-server/README.md

 To build the Azure AKS infra needed for this Kubernetes deployment is given in my [Azure Repository](https://github.com/karimarttila/azure/tree/master/simple-server-aks).

+You also need to import the test data into the Azure Tables.
+You can use scripts found in the [azure-table-storage](https://github.com/karimarttila/clojure/tree/master/clj-ring-cljs-reagent-demo/simple-server/azure-table-storage) directory for this step.

 #### Tag and Push Docker Images